-We’re kicking off our getting ready for interview season series with questions you should be prepared to answer during your teaching interview.
-This is specifically for Spanish teachers or World Language teachers.
+We’re kicking off our getting ready for interview process series with questions you should be prepared to answer during your teaching interview.
+This series of interview questions is specifically for Spanish teachers, but other world languages teachers will likely find them helpful.
 There are going to be things that apply to any teaching interview but they’re definitely a few examples really specific to language teachers.
+These are great way to show that you’ve planned ahead and have strong communication skills during your interview process.
 So if you’re ready to get prepared with these Spanish teacher job interview questions let’s jump in!

 Watch the Video – Spanish Teacher Job Interview Questions